-Explore Fort Atkinson, Wisconsin where historic sites meet Broadway lights!
-From Broadway entertainment to unique historical attractions, including the National Dairy Shrine, to exciting recreation and shopping.
-Fort Atkinson offers the perfect mix of big city amenities and small town charm.
+From Broadway entertainment and historic lures to scenic recreation and inviting shops, Fort Atkinson offers the perfect mix of big city amenities and small-town charm.

 Enjoy the series of bronze sculptures that accentuate the Glacial River bike trail on this converted rail bed.
 The downtown portion connects to the city’s riverwalk with access to quaint shops and restaurants.
 Cycle over to 2 Rivers Bicycle and Outdoor where you can rent canoes and kayaks and navigate the Bark and Rock Rivers; both of which lead to Lake Koshkonong, where fishing and boating opportunities abound.
 Whether your passion is fishing, hunting, camping, hiking, or just appreciating nature, visit TPF Outdoors for your outdoor needs.
 Stop by the historic Koshkonong Mounds Country Club, where golfers can enjoy lake views and a challenging 18-hole course, situated near native effigy mounds.
 Skydiving, miniature golf, bowling, fat bike riding, snowmobiling, skiing and skating are additional family-friendly activities available to adventurers and explorers of all levels.

 Experience a top Wisconsin attraction and a taste of Broadway at The Fireside Dinner Theatre, where you’ll also get a mouth-watering meal and the opportunity to shop one-of-a-kind gift shops.
-If live music is your forte, plan to attend our summer concerts in the park, the Rhythm on the River block party, or dine at Café Carpe and Brock’s River Walk Tavern & Grill, both of which feature regional and national talent.
+If live music is your forte, plan to attend our summer concerts in the park, the Rhythm on the River block party, or dine at Café Carpe, Mr. Brew’s Taphouse, The Rustic Smokehouse, Island Bar and Grill, Sunset Bar and Grill, and Brock’s River Walk Tavern & Grill, or Riverstone Premier Event Center which all feature regional and national talent.

 Fort Atkinson offers a variety of unique finds!
 Discover distinctive shops and restaurants, or score a bargain at the Nasco Retail Stores and Jones Market.
 Then venture on to our “feasting” establishments.
 Whether you’re looking for a hometown ice cream shop, an authentic Italian restaurant or a classic pub burger, Fort Atkinson provides many delectable options.
 We hope you find a great taste for Fort Atkinson!